sdelestang/IMuLT/README.md

 # IMuLT - Integrated Model using Length Transition

-A package to load, control and run the stock assessment model IMuLT for Crustaceans.
+A package to load, control and run the Size-based stock assessment model IMuLT.

 ## Installation